-- Trustees, Local Governing bodies and proprietors will ensure that all staff members undergo safeguarding and child protection (including online safety) training at induction. - Will receive appropriate safeguarding and child protection (including online safety) refresher training at least annually (via formal training, email e-bulletins and staff meetings). - All staff must complete FGM awareness training and will understand their legal duty under the Mandatory Reporting Duty. - All staff must complete PREVENT awareness training.
+- Trustees, Local Governing bodies and proprietors will ensure that all staff members undergo safeguarding and child protection (including online safety) training at induction. - Will receive appropriate safeguarding and child protection (including online safety incorporating staff responsibilities in relation to filtering and monitoring) refresher training at least annually (via formal training, email e-bulletins and staff meetings). - All staff must complete FGM awareness training and will understand their legal duty under the Mandatory Reporting Duty. - All staff must complete PREVENT awareness training.
 This is to ensure that they are able to comply with the legal expectations under the PREVENT duty. - Staff training includes clear reference to internal whistleblowing policy and guidance for escalating concerns.